Chair of UK accounting watchdog leaves in setback to audit reform

 By Huw Jones

-LONDON, May 20 (Reuters) - The chair of Britain's Financial Reporting Council, Simon Dingemans, will step down after just eight months, casting further doubt over proposed sweeping reforms of auditing and the watchdog itself.
+LONDON, May 20 (Reuters) - The chair of Britain's Financial Reporting Council, Simon Dingemans, will step down after eight months, casting further doubt over proposed reforms of auditing and at the watchdog itself.

 The former Goldman Sachs banker took up the post last October as part of a clean sweep of top council officials after corporate failures raised questions about enforcement of auditing standards.